I am a Lead Researcher at the Technology Innovation Institute (TII), Advanced Materials Research Center (AMRC), Abu Dhabi.

 Plasmonic Metal Nanoparticles

-Here, I provide a 2D-TE FDTD code for calculations of extinction, scattering, and absorption efficiencies of a gold-shell dielectric-core nanocylinder, as shown in the below figure (a).
+Here I provide a 2D-TE FDTD code to compute extinction, scattering, and absorption efficiencies for a gold-shell dielectric-core nanocylinder (schematically shown in the figure).
+The Fortran implementation can be accessed

 THANK YOU ALL!